doxanthropos/100-days-of-code/log.md

 ### Day 3: October 15, 2018

-**Today's Progress:**: Been away from the computer for a long time today and listend to some episodes of the [Base CS Podcast](https://www.codenewbie.org/basecs) on the train.
+**Today's Progress:** Been away from the computer for a long time today and listend to some episodes of the [Base CS Podcast](https://www.codenewbie.org/basecs) on the train.
 Back home I tried making something resembling a poem out of my sentence generator, that I built yesterday.
 Now my generative poet toots two sentence poems.

 **Thoughts:** After having a sentence generator that produces purely random sentences, it was quite easy to reduce the randomness in a selected part to give the two sentences of the poem something in common.

 **Link to work:**

 * [Commit for today](https://github.com/doxanthropos/peotrybot/commit/13815fac4490a9bdb81c5889ad1d002d1e55f190)

+### Day 4: October 16, 2018

+**Today's Progress:** While I am still not sure how to proceed with the bot, I did some FreeCodeCamp challenges.
+I started with the API and Microservices part and learned how to use (on a very basic level) express for JavaScript back end programming and how SemVer works.

+**Thoughts:** Since these challenges are not really my own project, doing them feels a lot less productive.
+I learned a lot, but I think I will go onwards with at least some time spent on own projects every day.